 Barack Obama endorses Kamala Harris for US president

-Nod from former US president and wife Michelle means Harris has won backing of all key Democrats.
+Nod from former US president and first lady Michelle Obama means Harris has won backing of all key Democrats.

-Barack Obama has endorsed Kamala Harris to be the Democratic nominee for United States president, which means the vice president has won the backing of all of the party’s leading figures.
+Barack Obama has endorsed Kamala Harris to be the Democratic nominee for United States president, which means the vice president has won the backing of all the Democratic Party’s leading figures.

 “We called to say Michelle and I couldn’t be prouder to endorse you and to do everything we can to get you through this election and into the Oval Office,” former US President Obama told Harris during a phone call, a video of which was posted on social media.